EL’s Managing Editor Dave Roth had the pleasure of chatting with singer-songwriter and producer Joe Henry.

 DR: Yeah, that sense of an instrument being an extension of you right?

 JH: Well, that’s what has to happen.
 I’ve told the story numerous times, and forgive me if I’ve told it to you already.
-But when I spent the one evening that I did in the in the company of Ornette Coleman, when we were recording together, in 2000, he played take after take, and they were all beautiful and inventive.
+But when I spent the one evening that I did in the company of Ornette Coleman, when we were recording together, in 2000, he played take after take, and they were all beautiful and inventive.

 I went up to take him a tea into the performance room at one point.
 And he said to me, “You know, I’m not doing badly for you.
 But I know the saxophone so well.
 And I can hear that I’m still playing the saxophone.
 If you don’t mind, I need to keep going.
 Until I’m not playing saxophone, but I’m just playing music.”